Dr. Na Zhai Clinic Acupuncture & Chinese Medicine

 48 hours after MCAo

 This process is governed by the Circle of Willis, a critical circulatory structure at the base of the brain that connects all major cerebral arteries.
 It functions as a central hub to regulate blood supply.
-If a primary route like the MCA is blocked, the Circle of Willis can redirect blood pressure and flow.
+When a primary route like the MCA is blocked, the Circle of Willis can redirect blood pressure and flow.
 It pushes rescue blood through the connecting network at the ends of the arteries, enabling a reverse supply into the ischemic area.

 This pivotal finding led to the next critical question: did this restored blood flow actually preserve the neurons?